rnowley/buildcs/README.md

 # buildcs
-Provides a way of building mono applications on Linux using a project definition defined in a .json file.
+Provides a way of building mono C# applications on Linux using a project definition defined in a .json file.

 ## Install